-Kleenheat is committed to supporting communities in which we operate, especially within regional WA where we service communities and businesses with our LPG products and services.
-This year, Kleenheat partnered with the North Pilbara Football League as a sponsor for their 2019 season.
+Kleenheat is committed to supporting communities in which we operate.
+Especially within regional WA where we service communities and businesses with our LPG products and services.
+This year, Kleenheat partnered with the North Pilbara Football League (NPFL) as a sponsor for their 2019 season.

 The North Pilbara Football League

-The football season is all but wrapped up in regional WA, and last weekend, September 7, saw the North Pilbara Football League’s Grand Final play out, with (some of) the community celebrating the win of the 2019 Premiers, the Wickham Wolves!
+The football season is all but wrapped up in regional WA, with the NPFL’s Grand Final played out on Saturday 7 September.
+As you can imagine, much (but not all) of the community, celebrated the win of the 2019 Premiers, the Wickham Wolves!
 Congratulations to the 2019 Premiers!

-Established over 40 years ago, the North Pilbara Football League (NPFL) consists of six clubs across the Pilbara.
+Established over 40 years ago, the NPFL consists of six clubs across the Pilbara.
 The clubs includes the Dampier Sharks, Karratha Kats, Karratha Falcons, Wickham Wolves, Port Hedland Rovers and South Hedland Swans.

 Within each club there are around 100 players aged between 15 and 45, who play, in either League or Reserve teams.
 In addition, there’s also committee members, umpires, volunteers, and the local community of supporters who see each season through.